kaizerop777/KAIZER-BOMBING-/README.md

 # SMS-Bomber-Nepal (KAIZER-BOMBING)

 A robust Python-based tool designed to stress-test communication interfaces by sending a high volume of SMS messages to Nepali mobile numbers.
+## As this tool is very dangerous and can create many bad consequences if it goes in wrong hand if you really want contact me in telegram @kaizer695
 ## Overview
 SMS-Bomber-Nepal is a service discovery and testing utility.
 It leverages multiple public-facing SMS gateway APIs to automate the delivery of messages.
 This project is intended for security research, API endpoint stress testing, and educational purposes to understand request rate-limiting and service orchestration in a telecommunications context.